 Performance stock units granted in 2016 vest based upon a market condition.
 These performance stock units have a three-year performance objective and a three-year period for vesting (if the applicable performance objective is achieved).
-The applicable performance objective is based on the Company's total shareholder return ("TSR") relative to the Standard & Poors SmallCap 600 Materials Index, which consisted of 34 companies as of June 30, 2016.
+The applicable performance objective is based on the Company's total shareholder return ("TSR") relative to the Standard & Poors SmallCap 600 Materials Index.
 The number of performance stock units granted represents the target award and participants have the ability to earn between zero and 200 percent of the target award based upon actual performance.
 If minimum performance criteria are not achieved, no performance stock units will vest.
 The Company has the discretion to settle the award in cash rather than shares, although the Company currently expects that all awards will be settled by the issuance of shares.